Romper Stomper: Origin

 Geoffrey Wright's script was inspired by the highly publicised crimes of leading Melbourne Neo-Nazi Dane Sweetman.
 Wright contacted Sweetman via mail in 1991 to request an interview; Sweetman was at that time in the process of serving a life sentence in Pentridge Prison for murder.
 The interview could not be arranged in a timely manner due to prison regulations, so the two men commenced correspondence, and Sweetman furnished Wright with a transcript of his murder trial, from which Wright drew influence.
 This influence is most clearly seen in the line delivered by Hando when scaring off squatters from the warehouse: "I'll chop your legs off".
 It is a direct reference to Sweetman's having cut off the legs of his victim.

 That was one of many aspects of the film that mirrored Sweetman's life.
 A further example is that the characters Gabrielle, Davey, and the punk girls were all based on associates of Sweetman.
 Sweetman's name was conspicuously absent in the end credits, however.
 This issue was raised in the Australian media during the publicity phase of promoting the film.
 Russell Crowe acknowledged the origin of his character during an interview on Tonight Live with Steve Vizard in 1992.
 Wright has also cited Sweetman as an inspiration for the film's characters.

 The film was financed by the Australian Film Commission with Film Victoria.

 Soundtrack

 The film's score was released by Picture This Records.
-It included the orchestral music and the energetic punk rock music similar to the Oi! genre (recorded by studio musicians).
+It included the orchestral score and four tracks of energetic punk rock music similar to the Oi! genre (recorded by studio musicians).

-White Power labels have bootlegged the RAC tracks and released them on a 7" many times since the soundtrack's release.
-In 2011, a Russian WP label released the whole soundtrack on a 12".

-The RAC songs are often misattributed to real RAC bands on peer to peer sites, with Skrewdriver being used often.
-The band is also often called "Master Race" due to Peter Pales's German-language monologue in the beginning of "Pulling on the Boots".
-Some people have also considered the Australian punk band the Bastard Squad to have done the soundtrack, due to the line "Jason from the Bastard Squad" being in the "thank you" section at the movie's end credits.
-The actual versions of the RAC songs used in the film are earlier versions to what ended up on the commercial CD—most obvious being "Fuhrer Fuhrer", which plays in the scene after Hando is notified about Vietnamese being at the Railway Hotel—Clifford-White's intonation is slightly different and there are no backing vocals in the chorus.

-In 2014, bassist Chris Pettifer was interviewed for Vice Magazine about the soundtrack, in which he expressed his disappointment about how genuine neo-Nazi groups had embraced the Oi! songs.
+In 2014, bassist Chris Pettifer was interviewed for Vice magazine about the soundtrack, in which he expressed his disappointment about how genuine neo-Nazi groups had embraced the Oi! songs.